The AI Recruitment Vendor Wars: Inside the Multi-Billion Dollar Battle for the Future of Hiring

 We appreciate your interest in the Senior Software Engineer position.
 After careful review, we have decided to move forward with other candidates whose qualifications more closely match our current needs.

-Sharma’s experience is not unusual.
-It is, in fact, the defining experience of job searching in 2026.
+This is the defining experience of job searching in 2026.
 The gatekeepers are no longer human.
 They are applicant tracking systems, AI screening tools, automated video interview platforms, and algorithmic matching engines that process millions of applications daily, applying criteria no human fully understands and no candidate can see.

 The industry that builds these systems is now worth over $650 million and growing.
 It will touch virtually every hiring decision made at scale over the next decade.
 And right now, it is tearing itself apart.